 Somebody I know was actually at the game, and they ended up spending more time in transit to and from the game than they did actually inside the Rogers Centre watching the game.

 Oddly enough, Mark Buehrle’s game score (76) was actually slightly higher than Roy Halladay’s (72) in this start since Buehrle only gave up two hits total and pitched a complete game.

-Even more impressive than how quickly both starters worked was this was Roy Halladay's first start after having an emergency appendectomy.
+Even more impressive than how quickly both starters worked, this was Roy Halladay’s first start after having an emergency appendectomy.
 Just 19 days removed from being cut open and having his appendix taken out, Doc cut up the Chicago White Sox lineup.

 It was also a momentous occasion for Roy Halladay as he picked up his 100th career win on May 31st, 2007 in that game against the Chicago White Sox.